 Strategic planning tips that work for nonprofits and businesses

-There are five reasons to create strategic plan.
-It has at least six components.
+Success in business is much like competing in chess.
+It requires strategic planning.
+In fact, there are five reasons to create strategic plan, which has at least six components.

 Cash flow for companies is a common problem.
 Some businesses have grown too fast.
 Others have fallen short in due diligence.
 Many failed to plan for a roller coaster ride.